 Master Bookbinder at the Bulgarian National Crafts Chamber

-The Silversmith, Wood Carver and Gem Setter
+My Father, the Silversmith, Wood Carver and Gem Setter

 Our rugged pieces of stationary are handcrafted with longevity and significance in mind.
 We embrace roughness in the design, as we believe it strengthens the connection between the book and person.
 Each of us finds ourselves in the positive as well as the negative.
 Our clients are visionaries who wish to leave a trace of their history and accomplishments for the generations ahead.
-Our books help to create a very personal heritage piece, worthy of passing down.
+Our works help to create a very personal heritage piece, worthy of passing down.

-In the summer of 2019 we decided to expand our production to include a range of dip pens to go along with our journals.
+In the summer of 2019 we decided to expand our work to include a range of dip pens to go along with our journals.
 My father started studying and experimenting with a new material – wood.
 We gathered a range of exotic pieces to try out and produce our first collections of pens.

 Materials We Use